gateio/gateapi-python/docs/FuturesApi.md

 # Create an instance of the API class
 api_instance = gate_api.FuturesApi(api_client)
 settle = 'usdt' # str | Settle currency
-order_id = '12345' # str | ID returned on order successfully being created
+order_id = '12345' # str | Order ID returned, or user custom ID(i.e., `text` field).
+Operations based on custom ID are accepted only in the first 30 minutes after order creation.After that, only order ID is accepted.

 try:
     # Get a single order